-- City of Vancouver: Childcare Design Guidelines - Rules For Operation - Design Guidelines for Child Care Centres (gov.bc.ca)
+- City of Vancouver: Childcare Design Guidelines - Rules For Operation

 See Appendix A for a list of Child Care Design Consultants.

 Step 8: Hiring and Training Staff

 The success of your child care program hinges significantly on the quality and dedication of your staff members.
 In Step 8, the focus shifts to recruiting, training, and supporting qualified professionals who share a passion for early childhood education and align with your program's philosophy and values.